arangodb/docs/3.7/graphs-satellite-graphs-management.md

   to the rules of a SatelliteGraph collection (Rules described in: SatelliteGraphs in detail).
   This means that in comparison to SmartGraphs, SatelliteGraphs can be overlapping.
   A collection can exist in one SatelliteGraph and also in another as well.
-If you have a quite huge SatelliteGraph and want to create an additional "Sub-SatelliteGraph" of it, you can do that (Section: Create an advanced graph).
+If you have a larger SatelliteGraph and want to create an additional SatelliteGraph, which only covers a part of it, you can do that.

 To generally understand the concept of this module please read the chapter about [General Graph Management](graphs-general-graphs-management.html) first.